 The use of AI in video games dates back to the 1950s.
 Most NPCs back then lacked the learning ability.
 Video game developers programmed the NPC’s behaviors but now, thanks to the evolution of AI and machine learning, developers can train games to study their patterns and processes for themselves.
 It means that AI games now shift control of the game experience to the player, by allowing the gamers’ behavior to help produce the game experience.
 This function is known as AI procedural generation: the game data is generated algorithmically instead of the developer specifically coding individual elements.

 AI not only personalizes the whole gaming experience but also saves on game design costs.
 These qualities put AI at the cutting edge of how games are developed and played.
-Some popular games that use AI are Counter-Strike, Need for Speed, Civilization, and Minecraft.
+Some popular games that use AI are AI Dungeon, Humankind, and Manifold Garden.

-AI will continue to impact the gaming industry.
-With data becoming the new oil, AI algorithms are becoming ever more efficient.
+AI will continue to impact the gaming industry in 2024.
 Maybe we can expect to see a massive shift to more advanced visuals and NPCs that could create their own storylines.
-Whatever happens, advances in AI will continue to make video games more challenging and exciting.

 Want to create your own AI-driven app?
 Our machine learning engineers can help you out!